rezarex/notion-intergration/README.md

 4. Run `npm start` to start the service.
 It is configured to run with 'forever' module
 5. To migrate Accounts info, use the route "{your_base_url}:5000/import/accounts"
 6. To migrate Contacts info, use the route "{your_base_url}:5000/import/contacts"
+7. To stop the script and any subprocesses, use the command `npm stop`

 These routes may be used in both the browser or using an API platform like POSTMAN, ensure to use get request.